The Blessed Virgin and Saint Anne, adapted from a photo by Paul Flores; used with permission.

 Four Steps to Humility

-Some persons question the relevance of humility to modern life.
+SOME PEOPLE question the relevance of humility to modern life.
 “Isn’t humility the same thing as masochism?” they ask.
-Well, no, it’s not.
+“Masochism is from the dark ages.”
+Well, humility is not the same as masochism.
 Let’s find out why.

 Most families are far from perfect.
 Even Catholic parents who present themselves as devout quite often fail their children in one way or another.
-Usually these failures are more-or-less “normal” expressions of human frailty, but they can become expressions of family dysfunction, ranging through alcoholism, infidelity, and outbursts of anger or violence all the way into outright emotional, physical, or sexual abuse of the children.
+Usually these failures are more-or-less “normal” expressions of human frailty, but they can become expressions of family dysfunction, whether outbursts of anger or violence; infidelity; alcoholism; and emotional, physical, or sexual abuse of the children.

 If you look back on your life honestly, then, you will see times when you felt humiliated as a child.
 You will also see times when you have gotten involved with bad situations.
 This doesn’t mean that you deliberately wanted to suffer; it just indicates that people most often choose what is known over what is unknown.
 That is, for children who have experienced some form of humiliation or abuse in their families, even though abuse and humiliation are not pleasant they are known and predictable, and in that sense they’re comfortable.
 And that’s masochism in a nutshell: preferring (desiring) humiliation unconsciously because it’s more “comfortable” than facing the unknown with true personal responsibility.

-Technically, this is the distinction between desire (unconscious) and want (conscious).
-As odd as it sounds, because of hidden unconscious conflicts you can very well desire something you don’t even want.
+Technically, this helps to illustrate the distinction between desire (unconscious) and want (conscious).
+As odd as it sounds, because of hidden unconscious conflicts you can very well desire something you don’t even want—such as sabotaging yourself.

 Now, the especially sad thing here is that, because unconscious desires can’t be seen directly, most persons will deny that they have them.
 But, just as an animal’s presence can be deduced by the evidence of its tracks, so desires can be deduced by the evidence of the behavior they cause.
-For example, maybe you can’t see your secret desire to destroy yourself, but maybe you can see that you smoke cigarettes, overeat, drink heavily, are prone to arguing, take risks, procrastinate, have difficulty finishing projects, can’t read maps, harbor suspicions about others, avoid cleaning, or tolerate clutter—and so on.
+For example, maybe you can’t see your secret desire to destroy yourself, but maybe you can see your behaviors—that is, that you smoke cigarettes, overeat, drink heavily, use marijuana, are prone to arguing, take risks, procrastinate, have difficulty finishing projects, can’t read maps, harbor suspicions about others, avoid cleaning or tolerate clutter, etc.—that eventually lead to self-destruction.

-And the fact is that unless you resolve this aspect of your unconscious, you will continue to do unpleasant things.
+The fact is, unless you resolve this aspect of your unconscious, you will continue to do unpleasant things.
 The unconscious urge for self-punishment and humiliation will continue to lead you into bad situations, even if consciously you don’t want them at all.

 The Difference Between Humility and Masochism